glycerine/libzipfs/README.md

   -split
     	split the output file back apart (instead of combine which is the default) -zip string
-    	path to the zipfile to embed file
+    	path to the Zip file to embed file

 $ libzipfs-combiner --exe my.go.binary -o my.go.binary.combo -zip hi.zip
 ~~~